mangohealth/awaredatetime/README.rst

 ============
 Dependencies
 ============
-The only dependency is pytz.
-We recommend that you use the latest version of pytz, but this package will not force that upon you.
+The only dependency is ``pytz``.
+We recommend that you use the latest version of ``pytz``, but this package will not force that upon you.

 =======================
 Migrating Existing Code